System Status

 For an introduction to relational databases and NoSQL databases, see Types of databases.

-Properties of relational databases
+Properties of Relational Databases

 Relational Database Management Systems (RDBMS) are efficient and a common choice for storing financial records, logistical information, personnel data, and other information in new databases.
 Because they are easier to understand and use than NoSQL databases, relational databases also frequently replace legacy hierarchical databases and network databases.